Department of Tourism and Marketing

 Department of subject specific didactics

-The Department will provide its students with a comprehensive education focused on subject specific didactic component within the education of professionally specialized technicians, economists and teachers of technical and economic subjects.
+The Department will provide students with a comprehensive education focused on subject specific didactic component within the education of professionally specialized technicians, economists and teachers of technical and economic subjects.
 It will also offer other specialized courses through the Centre for Lifelong Education.

-The Department plans to prepare the accreditation of the study programme The Secondary School Teaching (N7504), of the field of study The Special Education Teacher Training (7504T100).
-The study programme will be possible to complete in parallel with the regular study undertaken at institutions of VŠTE, or after the graduating the economically or technically oriented bachelor’s, master’s degree in technical universities and colleges.
+The Department plans to prepare the accreditation of the study programme The Secondary School Teaching (N7504), and of the field of study The Special Education Teacher Training (7504T100).
+The study programme will be possible to complete in parallel with the regular study undertaken at VŠTE, or after the graduating the economically or technically oriented bachelor’s, master’s degree in technical universities and colleges.
 The study provides the graduates the theoretical knowledge in pedagogy, psychology, didactics of vocational subjects and other disciplines related to the teaching of vocational subjects in secondary vocational and higher vocational schools and secondary vocational apprentice schools.
 When developing the curricula there will be distinguished four basic components of teacher training (subject specific, field-didactic, pedagogical and psychological, reflected teaching practice) that are common for the preparation of teachers of all types and levels of schools.

 Further, the Department intends to prepare the accreditation of a study programme Specialization in Education (B7507), of the Study field Teaching of practical subjects and vocational training (7507R056).
 It will be a bachelor’s degree course designed for graduates of technical and economically oriented fields of secondary education with GCSE (economic, agricultural, mechanical, electrical, construction and other engineering and related disciplines) who exercise or prospectively consider the qualified employment in a function of a teacher of practical training or teacher of vocational training.